 If it’s a case where people can’t ship out, unless there’s mutiny or a civil change in captain, then everybody is going down.
 And that is the saddest thought of all.

 This post has been a ridiculously long time in the making.
 I mean, yeah, life happened, so I couldn’t exactly write the whole thing in one night.
-But it was more a process of experiencing many different things over the past year, breaking them down to analyse them, and see what lessons I could learn.
+But it was more a process of experiencing many different things over the past year, breaking them down to analyse them, and learning the lessons that needed to be learned.
 It made sense that this should be what I write about next, given that the last topic was about difficult followers.
 Now that I’ve been able to meditate on all that’s transpired (I’ve certainly had enough time to do it), I can now attempt to offer suggestions as to what anyone can do when they think that their leader has lost it.
 (Disclaimer: This may not work in all situations.
 Use discernment and, even if you don’t see immediate results, always remain optimistic – no matter what!!)

 The greatest act of faith is to have a plan.

 We all know we should do it – yet the task of mapping out the direction we want to take in life can seem so daunting.
 Still, the way how quickly time flies these days, it’s mandatory to have a plan, personal, business or otherwise, if not the years can fly by and then we wonder what we’ve really done over the last five years.
 I can scarcely imagine that it’s almost 10 years that I’ve been teaching.
 Ten years!!

 I think that when we haven’t accomplished certain things in life, instead of looking at our current circumstances and how they may be less than ideal, it’s better to be reflective, and consider what we initially set out to do in order to achieve that thing.
 Too often we say we are planning to do something.
 But we aren’t really planning – we’re just thinking about it and hoping things work out.
 Continue reading